mathmegan/NSERC_Research_2018/README.md

+# NSERC Research 2018
-Files relating to a summer 2018 NSERC research term
+Files related to a summer research term